 Saving a project will save current Layers pane settings for a table.

 Folders in the Layers pane apply to fields in tables just like they apply to layers in maps.
 For an example, we have imported a drawing of countries from Natural Earth.
-Natural Earth provides very useful, public domain, cartographic layers, but those layers have exceptionally many attributes for each object.
+Natural Earth provides very useful, public domain, cartographic layers, but those layers have a staggering number of attributes for each object.

 Above we see the drawing's table, sized and scrolled to show only a small number of the columns in the table.
 The columns in view provide the name of each country in many different languages.
 If we are working only in English, we may want to hide the non-English name columns.
 We can group fields within folders in the Layers pane to make it easier to turn on or off different sets of fields as we like.